wistia/wistia-open-docs/_posts/socialbar-params.md

  -----------        | ----      | ----------------------------------------------------------------------------------------------
- badgeImg           | string    | The src attribute of the logo image. badgeUrl           | string    | The URL that the logo launches when you click on it. buttons            | string    | Dash-delimited list of buttons to display. downloadType       | string    | If the download button is available, this determines the quality of video that is downloaded.
+ badgeImg           | string    | The src attribute of the logo image. badgeUrl           | string    | The URL that the logo launches when you click on it. buttons            | string    | Dash-delimited list of buttons to display, e.g. "playCount-embed-facebook-twitter". downloadType       | string    | If the download button is available, this determines the quality of video that is downloaded.
 Possible values are "sd_mp4", "hd_mp4", and "original". "hd_mp4" will only be used if it exists for the video.
 If it does not, it falls back to "sd_mp4". height             | integer   | The height of the socialbar.
 Not required, but simplifies resizing operations.
 Defaults to 23.
 The total height of the socialbar is always this value plus 5 (for margin and padding). ignoreQueryParams  | boolean   | If pageUrl is not specified, this determines if we should include the query params in the pageUrl.
 Defaults to false.